ariddell/tatom/README.rst

 somewhat fragile.

 Building the documentation may be accomplished by the following sequence of commands.
-Python 3.3 or higher is required.
+The core requirements are: Python 3.3 or higher and Sphinx 1.2 or higher.

 #.
 Install required packages.
 The packages and version numbers are listed in
    ``requirements.txt``.
 In theory the command below should download and install